feyil/SoftwareEngineeringNotes/CENG557_Advanced_Design_Patterns_Notes/README.md

     * It is an inventory of objects of that type.
 * Refer to the creational design patterns:
     * Factory, Builder, Prototype & Singleton
+* Assign class B the responsibility to create an instance of class A if one of these is true
+    * B "contains" or compositely aggregates A.
+    * B records A.
+    * B closely uses A.
+    * B has the intializing data for A that will be passed to A when it is created.
+Thus B is an Expert with respect to creating A.

 #### High Cohesion